 Now the Paralympics offers a chance for people with an array of disabilities the chance to compete.
 In 2014 Ibrahim Hamato made history as he became a world champion in table tennis despite having no arms and playing with the racquet in his mouth.

 3. A Marathon Without Shoes

-From one-man showing immense mental resilience, determination and drive, to another.
+From one man showing immense mental resilience, determination and drive, to another.
 Abebe Bikila won the Olympic marathon at the Rome Olympic Games in 1960.
 Amazingly he did it without the benefit of footwear.
 Running barefoot for the painstaking 26-mile run, Bikila became the first African in history to win a gold medal.

 2. London 2012 was a Historical Moment for Equality

 We've come a long way from naked competitors and excluded athletes to the Olympics of today.
 And London 2012 proved a landmark moment for the Olympics.
 Among other things, the London 2012 Olympic Games was known as the Women's Games.
 Why?
-Because it was the first summer Olympics which showcased true equality.
+Because it was the first summer Olympics that showcased true equality.
 Women were not barred from a single sport and for the first time in history, each nation sent a female competitor.